cycfi/elements/docs/layout.md

 Effects:
 1. The `subject` will assume the given `stretch` value.
-2. The stretch value has no effect to elements with fixed horizontal sizes.
+2. The stretch value has no effect to elements with fixed horizontal size.

 For example, the image below shows how three elements are laid out in an `htile`, with stretch values of `1.0`, `1.0` and `2.0`, respectively: